Deformation-obstruction theory for complexes via Atiyah and Kodaira--Spencer classes: Virtual cycles

 That the trace of the obstruction class is the obstruction to deforming $\det(\bar f^*\EE)$ is classical.
 For instance, this is proved for locally free sheaves in \cite[Prop.\ 3.15]{Th}, and then, using this, for complexes of locally free sheaves in \cite[Thm.\ 3.23]{Th}.
 Since $\det(\bar f^*\EE)$ deforms as $\kl$, the trace of $\varpi(E_0)$ vanishes.
 Similarly the choices of extension are governed by the trace-free part of $\Ext^1$ \cite[Thm.\ 3.23]{Th}.
+A better, more thorough account using the language of this paper is now available in \cite{La}.